mechatroner/rainbow_csv/README.md

 #### :Select ...

-Allows to enter RBQL select query as vim command. e.g. _:Select a1, a2 order by a1_
+Allows to enter RBQL select query as vim command.
+E.g. _:Select a1, a2 order by a1_

 #### :Update ...

-Allows to enter RBQL update query as vim command. e.g. _:Update a1 = a1 + " " + a2_
+Allows to enter RBQL update query as vim command.
+E.g. _:Update a1 = a1 + " " + a2_

 #### :RainbowName \<name\>